ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 When enforcing bidirectional access control by means of a single access token, the following considerations hold.

-* The access token can be uploaded to the ACE RS DEV2 by the ACE Client per the original ACE workflow, or by the AS that has issued the access token per the new ACE workflow defined in {{sec-workflow}}.
+* The access token can be uploaded to the ACE RS DEV2 by the ACE client per the original ACE workflow, or by the AS that has issued the access token per the new ACE workflow defined in {{sec-workflow}}.

-* Since the access token is requested by the ACE Client DEV1, only DEV1 can request for a new access token in the same token series, in order to dynamically update the access rights concerning its own access to protected resources hosted by DEV2 (on the primary access control direction) and/or the access rights concerning the access of DEV2 to access protected resources hosted by DEV1 (on the secondary access control direction).
+* Since the access token is requested by the ACE client DEV1, only DEV1 can request for a new access token in the same token series, in order to dynamically update the access rights concerning its own access to protected resources hosted by DEV2 (on the primary access control direction) and/or the access rights concerning the access of DEV2 to access protected resources hosted by DEV1 (on the secondary access control direction).

 # Updated Requirements on Profiles # {#sec-updated-requirements}